 - 2 cups medium yellow squash sliced and quartered (about 2 )

 - 1 teaspoon garlic powder

-- 1/4 cup Parmesan or Asiago cheese grated
+- ¼ cup Parmesan or Asiago cheese shredded

 - Place cut zucchini and yellow squash in crock pot.

 - Sprinkle with pepper, Italian seasoning, garlic powder, and sea salt.

 - Top with butter pieces, cheese, and pork rinds.